OfficeDev/generator-office/src/docs/ssl.md

 #### Get certificate in Chrome

 1. Start Chrome and do the following:
-   1. Open Developer Tools window by using keybaord shortcuts: Cmd + Opt + I.
+   1. Open Developer Tools window by using keyboard shortcuts: Cmd + Opt + I.
    1. Click to go to 'security' panel and 'overview' screen.
 	 1. Click 'View certificate'.